Dahlia

 Family is everything to wild horses.
 We are committed and determined to continue our mission to reunite some and, more than that, to illustrate the incredibly loving bonds these horses share.
 The miracles that occurred on the search for Dahlia led to even more mustangs coming home to Skydog.

-Dahlia does not have a sponsor
+Dahlia currently has a sponsor

-American Mustangs and Burros Need Your Help!
+American Mustangs and Burros Need Your Help

 In addition to supporting our work by donating, becoming a patron on Patreon, or sponsoring a Skydog, there are several important pieces of legislation to protect American equines currently moving through Congress.
-It only takes a few minutes to contact your Rep and Senators and urge them to support these bills:
+It only takes a few minutes to contact your Rep and two Senators to urge them to support these bills.
+You can Contact Members of Congress by calling the Capitol Switchboard (202) 224-3121‬, submitting contact forms on their individual websites, or sending one email to all three simultaneously at www.democracy.io

 Save America’s Forgotten Equines (SAFE) Act of 2025 (H.R.1661 in the House and S.775 in the Senate).
-This bill would amend the Agriculture Improvement Act of 2018.
-Commonly known as the “Farm Bill”, this omnibus federal law includes several important provisions for animals.
-Among them, the Cat and Dog Meat Trade Prohibition Act, which makes it illegal to slaughter, transport, possess, purchase, sell, or donate dogs and cats, or their parts, for human consumption.
-This SAFE Act would extend the prohibition to equines.
-Specifically, prohibiting a person from knowingly slaughtering an American equine for human consumption; or shipping, transporting, possessing, purchasing, selling, or donating an American equine to be slaughtered for human consumption.
-This bill will shut down the slaughter pipeline that sends some 20,000 American horses and donkeys to savagely monstrous deaths in foreign slaughterhouses every year.
+This bill would amend the Agriculture Improvement Act of 2018, commonly known as the “Farm Bill”.
+There are several important provisions for animals in that omnibus federal law, including the Cat and Dog Meat Trade Prohibition Act.
+It is currently illegal to slaughter, transport, possess, purchase, sell, or donate dogs and cats, or their parts, for human consumption.
+The SAFE Act would extend the ban to equines and shut down the slaughter pipeline that sends some 20,000 American horses and donkeys to savagely monstrous deaths in foreign slaughterhouses every year.

-See our How to Help menu for other actions to ban zebra hunting at US canned hunt ranches, stop production of Premarin & other PMU drugs, and defund the Adoption Incentive Program.
+See our How to Help menu for other actions to ban zebra hunting at US canned hunt ranches and stop production of Premarin & other PMU drugs.

 Ejiao Act of 2023 (H.R.
 6021).
 To ban the sale or transportation of ejiao, a gelatin made from boiling donkey skins, or products containing ejiao in interstate or foreign commerce, which brutally kills millions of donkeys primarily for beauty products and Chinese medicine.